lblod/ember-rdfa-editor-lblod-plugins/README.md

     document.getElementsByClassName('say-container__main')[0],
 },
 ```

+`nodeHierarchy` is a list of *regex* strings to specify the node structure of the document.
+Note that this means the order of the words does not matter.
+The example shows this for article structures.
+The *first string* selects the main nodes in the document that define the structure.
+The strings afterwards are the sub-nodes inside main nodes that should be used to find the actual content to display in the table of contents, if the main node does not contain the content directly.
+In the example a title will have a `structure_header` that contains the actual text of the title.
+In the case that `structure_header` contains a node `actual_title_text` that should be used as content, you'd have to add a third regex string that matches `actual_title_text`.

 ### Internationalization of the table of contents
 The dynamic version of the table of contents is internationalized based on the current document language and using the `ember-intl` service.